reflectoring/reflectoring.github.io/_posts/2020-09-16-bulkhead-with-resilience4j.md

 ## What is a Bulkhead?

 A few years back we had a production issue where one of the servers stopped responding to health checks and the load balancer took the server out of the pool.

 Even as we began investigating the issue, there was a second alert - another server had stopped responding to health checks and had also been taken out of the pool.

 In a few minutes, every server had stopped responding to health probes and our service was completely down.

 We were using Redis for caching some data for a couple of features supported by the application.
 As we found out later, there was some issue with the Redis cluster at the same time and it had stopped accepting new connections.
 We were using the Jedis library to connect to Redis and the default behavior of that library was to block the calling thread indefinitely until a connection was established.

 Our service was hosted on Tomcat and it had a default request handling thread pool size of 200 threads.
 So every request which went through a code path that connected to Redis ended up blocking the thread indefinitely.

 Within minutes, all 2000 threads across the cluster had blocked indefinitely - there were no free threads to even respond to health checks from the load balancer.

 The service itself supported several features and not all of them required accessing the Redis cache.
-But when a problem occurred in this one area, it ended up impacting the entire service. **This is exactly the problem that bulkhead addresses - it prevents a problem in one area of the service from affecting the entire service.** While what happened to our service was an extreme example, we can see how even a slow upstream service can impact an unrelated area of the calling service.
+But when a problem occurred in this one area, it ended up impacting the entire service.

+**This is exactly the problem that bulkhead addresses - it prevents a problem in one area of the service from affecting the entire service.**

+While what happened to our service was an extreme example, we can see how a slow upstream dependency can impact an unrelated area of the calling service.

-If we had a limit of, say, 20 concurrent requests to Redis set on each of the server instances, only those threads would have got affected when the Redis connectivity issue occurred.
+If we had had a limit of, say, 20 concurrent requests to Redis set on each of the server instances, only those threads would have been affected when the Redis connectivity issue occurred.
 The remaining request handling threads could have continued serving other requests.

 **The idea behind bulkheads is to set a limit on the number of concurrent calls we make to a remote service.
 We treat calls to different remote services as different, isolated pools and set a limit on how many calls can be made concurrently.**